« Every man has two countries: his own and France. » Thomas Jefferson

-Through Loyola’s International Programs, students have the opportunity to study abroad in France for a semester or for a full academic year at the Sup de Co in La Rochelle (Business majors, French minors), the American University in Paris (any major or minor) or the Université Paul Valéry in Montpellier, France (French majors and minors).
+Through Loyola’s International Programs, students have the opportunity to study abroad in France for a semester or for a full academic year at the Centre d'Etudes Franco-Americain de Management in Lyon, France (Business majors, French minors), the American University in Paris (any major or minor) or the Université Paul Valéry in Montpellier, France (French majors and minors).
 Students planning on studying abroad during their junior year should meet with a member of the French faculty to discuss their study abroad options early in their sophomore year.

 Loyola also offers two summer study abroad programs: one is in Montpellier, France (offered every summer) and one in Guadeloupe (offered every other summer).
 These programs are open to French majors and minors as well as students completing their language requirement.
 Interested students should contact a member of the French faculty to obtain more information.